fabioespinosa/cern-oauth2-sso-node-proxy/readme.md

 This will run on OpenShift as a proxy to your application (which can run on OpenStack).

-It takes care of authenticating users using OAuth 2.0 and in the headers you get the egroups the user belongs to, the id and the displayname.
+It takes care of authenticating users using keycloack/OIDC, getting their id, email, name and roles and passing them onto the application running on CLIENT_URL.

-If you include an API_URL environment variable, it will also route /api/\* to the API_URL (with all HTTP possible methods, GET, POST, PUT, ...)
+If you include an API_URL environment variable, it will also route `/api/\*` to the API_URL (with all HTTP possible methods, `GET`, `POST`, `PUT`, ...)

+Note: Roles are different from egroups.
+See [here](https://auth.docs.cern.ch/applications/role-based-permissions/) for details.

 ## Instructions